Back To Main

 ACTIVE INGREDIENTS: essential oily cournarin derivatives.

-APPLICATION: expectorant, stomach stimulant, catarhh, cough, dyspepsia: As decoction.
+APPLICATION : expectorant, stomach stimulant, catarhh, cough, dyspepsia: as decoction.

 EDIBLE USES